 Response to the Chickens and Eggs Report is voluntary.
 Producers may refuse to participate in the survey, may not be located during the data collection period, or may submit incomplete reports.
-The nonresponse data items and units are manually imputed by RFO statisticians.
-The weights for current items are not adjusted.
-Since manual imputation is conducted for all nonresponse units and items, point estimates are an accounting of all responses and manual imputations.
-The measurement of error due to sampling in the current survey period is irrelevant for a fully enumerated census.
+The sampling weights for current items are equal to 1 since the survey is a census of all records.
+No adjustments are needed since all nonresponse data items and units are manually imputed by RFO statisticians.
+The estimates are a summation of all reported and imputed data.
+The measurement of error due to sampling in the current survey period is zero for a fully enumerated census.
 Moreover, standard errors and coefficients of variation (CVs) are zero for all current data items collected.

 Estimation: When all samples are accounted, all responses fully edited and the analysis material is reviewed, each assigned RFO executes a summary to evaluate and analyze the data under its responsibility.
-Since identical surveys are conducted in each State, the samples can be pooled, and National survey results computed.
+Since identical surveys are conducted in each State, the samples can be pooled and National survey results computed.
 The summary results provide multiple indications and information to assess the performance of the current survey and evaluate the quality of survey indications, such as response rates and strata level expansions.
 RFOs are responsible for performing a detailed review of their survey results.
 Any irregularities revealed by the summary must be investigated and, if necessary, resolved.
 Assigned RFOs interpret the survey results and submit a recommended estimate to Headquarters for rate of lay and egg production, number of hatching type layers, chicken inventories, potential layers by geographic region, production by type during each month, and value per head and total value statistics.
 NASS assembles a panel of statisticians to serve as the ASB, which reviews the National results and establishes the National estimates.
 The ASB follows the same approach the assigned RFOs do in determining the National estimate.

 Previous year's estimates are subject to revision when current year's estimates are set.
 Revisions are the result of late reports or corrected data.
 Every five years, NASS conducts the Census of Agriculture, which is an exhaustive data collection effort for all known farm operations across the United States.
 Estimates are thoroughly reviewed for possible revision after data from the Census of Agriculture are available.
-The information gathered from the Census of Agriculture is used to establish benchmark levels by which the survey estimates can be compared, and bias determined.
+The information gathered from the Census of Agriculture is used to establish benchmark levels by which the survey estimates can be compared and bias determined.